-Clinical studies indicate that they may help manage back pain (5)(6), although studies of osteoarthritis are mixed (7)(8)(9), and possibly negative for rheumatoid arthritis (6)(9).
+Clinical studies indicate that willow bark may help manage back pain (5)(6), although studies of osteoarthritis are mixed (7)(8)(9), and possibly negative for rheumatoid arthritis (6)(9).
 Topical application of salicin may help reduce skin aging (10).

 Aspirin, a drug derived from salicin, has been studied for the prevention of cardiovascular diseases as well as cancer (21).
 However, willow bark should not be used as a substitute for aspirin because of the variation in its potency.
 Children should not be given willow bark because of the potential for developing Reye syndrome, a serious condition associated with the use of aspirin (22).

 Antiproliferative effects on human colon and lung cancer cells are due to growth-inhibition and apoptotic induction (15).
 In vitro and animal models suggest salicin can inhibit reactive oxygen species (ROS) and extracellular signal-regulated kinase (ERK) signaling pathways to produce antiangiogenic effects (4).